denisyukphp/throttler/README.md

 ## Quick usage

-Configure `Orangesoft\Throttler\WeightedRoundRobinThrottler::class` as below and set weight for each node as the second argument in constructor if you are using weighted strategies:
+Configure `Orangesoft\Throttler\WeightedRoundRobinThrottler::class` as below and set weight for each node if you are using weighted strategy:

 ```php
 <?php